 Transparency

-German Supplementary Insurance for Alternative Medicine
+Supplementary Insurance: Alternative Medicine

 Alternative medicine plays only a limited role within the German statutory health insurance system.
 While some methods are tolerated in individual cases, most treatments must be paid for privately.
 Supplementary health insurance for alternative medicine is designed to close this gap by reimbursing defined treatment costs.
 Coverage, limits, and reimbursement rules vary widely between tariffs.
 Whether such insurance makes sense depends mainly on regular use and cost predictability.